 Keywords: Music industry, Consumerism, Backstage

-mute. is a dystopian vision on where we could possibly be heading to.
+Translated in three tableau photographs, mute. presents a dystopian vision of where we could be heading to.